OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • You are confused about the use of the Supporting Document

-• You are confused about the demand for entry/exit documentation
+• You are confused about the demand for entry and exit documentation

-• You wonder how the 6-months stay period is defined
+• You wonder how the six-month period of stay is defined

 IMPORTANT!